-In average, more than 60% (3.5-4 million acres) of ND spring wheat are grown to NDSU wheat cultivars.
-This shows how the good performance and adaptation of our cultivars to meet wheat growers and end-users.
-Among these common grown NDSU cultivars,

-Glenn, Faller, Steele-ND, Howard, and Alsen cultivars have resistance to FHB and excellent agronomic/quality traits contribute.
-These five cultivars have occupied more than 57% (3.85 million acres) of wheat grown in ND in 2009.
+In average, about 50-60% (3.3-4 million acres) of ND spring wheat acreages are grown to NDSU wheat cultivars.
+This demonstrates the good performance and adaptation of our cultivars to meet wheat growers and end-users.
+Among these common grown NDSU cultivars, Glenn, Faller, Barlow, Steele-ND, and Howard.
+All of them have some level of resistance to FHB and excellent agronomic/quality traits contribute.
+These and other NDSU cultivars have occupied more than 55% (3.5 million acres) of wheat grown in ND in 2011.
 These figures show that the impact on wheat business (growers, industry and export market) of the FHB resistant HRSW cultivars developed by this program using partly, the USWBSI initiative funds is phenomenal.